Mattamorphic/F1-Tyre-Degredation/README.md

 ## Architecture
 The project has been broken down into distinct modules and classes.
+Code formatting / linting follows both flake8 and [Google](https://github.com/google/yapf) coding standards

 ### pit_strategy
 This is the entry point for the calculations and uses the custom modules and classes to calculate the optimal strategy.

 ### Simulation  `app.simulation`
 The simulation itself lives in the `app.simulation` module and is composed of three underlying classes namely, `car`, `track`, and `tyre`.